HwWobbe/WipHww/newFolder.md

 * This file now exists in one of my repos.
 * It seems I can edit this newFolder file, which is likely also stored in my GoogleDrive.
 * This folder exists within my GoogleDrive.
 It exists within a StackEdit workspace that was created by StackEdit.
 * My attempt to place it in the existing Google Workspace likely failed due to Permissions.
-Re-test this.
+Re-test shows this now works.

 # ^